Zverik/speaking/README.md

   Building a surveying gear for mapping while driving behind the wheel with Arduino and Nanolog.
 * SotM Baltics: [What is OpenSurveyor?](https://vimeo.com/73281384).
   Short presentation for the GSoC app for surveying.
 Didn't amount to much.
+* State of the Map: [The Bronze Age of OpenStreetMap](https://vimeo.com/78476495).
+  How we were in a tool-building era of OSM, and some proposals for better walking papers.
-* State of the Map: ???
+* State of the Map: [Improving Feedback](https://vimeo.com/79429405).
+  Lightning talk on adding a "thanks" button to changesets.

 ## 2012